AY2324S2-CS2113T-T09-2/tp/docs/UserGuide.md

 TYPE|NAME|DESCRIPTION|QUANTITY|COST_PRICE|UNITS_PURCHASED|THRESHOLD|EXPIRATION_DATE|SALE_PRICE|UNITS_SOLD|
 ```

-If your item does not contain a certain attribute (e.g, no `ITEM_SALE_PRICE`), replace its value with a whitespace.
+If your item does not contain a certain attribute (e.g, no `ITEM_SALE_PRICE`), replace its value with a whitespace (one
+press of the spacebar would suffice!)

 [Back to table of contents](#table-of-contents)